 So I think building structures that allow for new people to take leadership and make those mistakes and learn and grow.
 That's what we need.
 We need space and opportunity to be, to expose yourself to the full capacity.
 So that's kind of what I'm thinking about, is how to build something and then how to make sure my personal plan allows me to remove myself as quickly as needed so I'm not an overlord indefinitely.

 Yes.
 I think that was beautifully put.
 And I also just want to flag, I appreciate your comment on going global.
 As tech and media are global, it's not just the landscape here in North America.
 And so as you think about sustainability, as you think about history, I like that you don't have a very static understanding of history and you're critical of it.
-So that's that's exciting.
+So that's exciting.

 Yeah I would.
 There are a couple.
 So I've been very polymathic since I was really little.
 And that's really hard because I think there are few things more frightening than a young black kid who believes in himself enough to ask questions because that threatens everything.
 Because if you don't know the answer, you telling me I shouldn't ask it is in fact not an answer.
 And so that made parent teacher conferences really spicy for me.
 Thankfully my parents encouraged me to ask questions, so I owe them a large debt of gratitude there for sort of cultivating that.
 As you get older I think it can become a little less contentious but then it looks like you're unfocused.